-to the Board of Higher Education and Campus Ministry
+Annual Report to the Board of Higher Education and Campus Ministry, July 2011-June 2012

-This was our ninth year as a full-time United Methodist campus ministry at American University.
-In this year, we hoped to create a culture of spiritual development, offer more service opportunities, create a culture of engagement in faith, use sermon series to attract seekers, and diversify expression in worship, particularly through the arts.
+This was our tenth year as a full-time United Methodist campus ministry at American University.
+In this year, we hoped to increase connectional engagement, offer more service opportunities, create a culture of engagement in faith, use sermon series to attract seekers, and diversify expression in worship, particularly through the arts.

 II.
 FAITHFUL CELEBRATION